ravenusmc/twitter_analysis/readme.md

 However, examining the tweets further, tweet five I would say is almost a negative tweet against Trump.
 Yet, it has a score of 0.0 and the cleaned version of 0.25.
 Tweet four is also what I consider a negative tweet against Trump and it has a score of 0.5.
 Thus, Text blog, in my case, does not seem 100% accurate.
 However, getting a bunch of tweets from one state, analysing them I hope to get a better picture of that state.
 Much like flipping a coin a trillion times you will eventually get 50% of the time heads and the other 50% tails.
 However, in the end, this project was a proof of concept and I think it worked out really well.

+One final thing, the data collection, which is Day 1, started March 14th, 2018.
+The data collection is usually for 2000 tweets per day.

 # Preview